-H.R.
-1320 would amend the procedures used to pay for relocating federal telecommunications systems that use electromagnetic spectrum that will be licensed for commercial use.
+H.R.1320 would amend the procedures used to pay for the cost of relocating federal telecommunications systems that use electromagnetic spectrum that will be licensed for commercial use.
 It would simplify the process companies use to reimburse the government for relocation costs and would allow agencies to spend those funds without further appropriation.
 Under current law, such spending is subject to appropriation.
-In addition, the bill would amend existing law regarding loans made by the Telecommunications Development Fund (TDF).
+In addition, the act would exempt certain licenses from being auctioned and would amend existing law regarding loans made by the Telecommunications Development Fund (TDF).

 CBO estimates that implementing H.R.
-1320 would increase net direct spending by \$1.4 billion over the 2006-2008 period and by \$2.5 billion over the next 10 years.
+1320 would increase net direct spending by \$1.5 billion over the 2006-2008 period and by \$2.6 billion over the next 10 years.
 Allowing agencies to directly spend some auction proceeds would eliminate the need to appropriate funds for relocation costs.
-Consequently, this increase in direct spending could be largely offset by a reduction in discretionary spending if the total amounts appropriated in future years are reduced correspondingly.
+Consequently, the increase in direct spending for relocation costs could be largely offset by a reduction in discretionary spending if the total amounts appropriated in future years are reduced correspondingly.